savustefan/water-app/README.md

-A small application where you can track how many glasses of water you drank. - Work in progress
+A small application where you can track how many glasses of water you drank.